GreatGazoe/DreamColorESP/README.md

 First upload "SPIFFS.bin" with "Update FileSystem" wait untill "Update Success!!" and reboot, then upload "DreamColorESP.bin" with "Update Firmware" wait again untill update has finished.
-After reboot connect with "DreamColor-ESP-01" device in your network, password is "123456789".
-Open "192.168.4.1" in your webbrowser and you will have access to the webserver from "DreamColorESP".
+After reboot connect to "DreamColor-ESP-01" device in your network, password is "123456789".
+Open "192.168.4.1" in your webbrowser and you will have access to "DreamColorESP" webserver.
 Complete setup in "WiFi Settings" section.
 Now you can connect your LED-Strip and follow the steps in the "Settings" section in the webserver.
+Choose PIN-number 12 on ESP8266 for DATA connection, on Arduino-boards they use D6.

 Have fun !!